 An advanced benchmarking tool written in python3 that supports binary randomization and the generation of visually appealing reports.

-It runs on sufficiently new linux systems and (rudimentary) on Apple’s OS X systems.
+It runs on sufficiently new Linux systems and (rudimentarily) on Apple’s OS X systems.

 Why should you use temci?

-Installing temci on linux systems should be possible by just installing it via pip3:
+Alternatively, installing temci on Linux systems should be possible by just installing it via pip3:

 pip3 install temci